13 Must-Download Apps That Will Calm Your Anxiety

 11. Muse: Okay, this wearable might look a tad bit dorky, but its benefits are totally worth the extra headgear.
 By putting on the headband tech and syncing to the app, this wearable measures your brain activity and gives you feedback on your meditation in real time.
 Just like other wearables, you can set goals for yourself and track your progress all on the free app — just be warned, the Muse Band itself will cost you a pretty penny to own at $249.

-12. The Mindfulness App: This isn’t just another mediation app — it’s the meditation app.
-With meditations that range from silent studies to instructions from the world’s most influential teachers, it’s definitely worth the two bucks for anxiety relief on the go.
+12. The Mindfulness App: This isn't just another mediation app — it's the meditation app.
+With meditations that range from silent studies to instructions from the world's most influential teachers, it's definitely worth it.

 Do you have a favorite app to reduce anxiety?
-Tweet us your suggestions by mentioning @BritandCo.
+Tweet us your suggestions @BritandCo.

 This post has been updated.

 - My Anxiety is at an All-Time High *and* I'm Supposed to Be ... ›

 - Here's What Pregnant Women Need to Know About CBD for Anxiety ... ›

 - These Chocolate Chip Cookies Can Help Ease Anxiety - Brit + Co ›